Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-WdgSK2Le_eQ.md

 ### Transcript

-> i'm not seeing anything anything that i've glanced over so to speak that like i think is like good information so i'll just grab one of the questions that i like here um i can answer this one real quick is satisfactory inspired by factorio yes it is
+> i'm not seeing anything anything that i've glanced over so to speak that like i think is like good information so i'll just grab one of the questions that i like here, i can answer this one real quick is satisfactory inspired by factorio yes it is